IntersectMBO/lsm-tree/README.md

 - The space complexity of tables is described in terms of the in-memory size of an LSM-tree table.
-Both the in-memory and on-disk size of an LSM-tree table scales linearly.
+Both the in-memory and on-disk size of an LSM-tree table scale linearly with the number of physical entries.
   However, the in-memory size of an LSM-tree table is smaller than its on-disk size by a significant constant.
 This is discussed in detail below, under [In-memory size of tables](#performance_size "#performance_size").

 The complexities are described in terms of the following variables and